The Agent Fleet That Runs My Business

 Durability is what makes them useful.
 Each session runs on Vercel Workflow, so it survives a restart, a redeploy, or a cold start, and it can pause mid-task to wait for me to approve something, then pick up where it left off when I tap the button.
 The session outlives the chat window that started it.
 I can kick off a job from the school parking lot, lose signal, and find it finished or politely parked at a gate when I look again.
 The first time it earned its keep, the moment was almost boring.
 A lead came in while I was in the pickup line.
 I asked the fleet to read the thread and find a slot, and a draft reply with two proposed times was waiting for my thumb before the cars moved.
 I never opened a laptop, and the task never turned into one of those "I'll get to it tonight" jobs that slides into next week.

-Each of these is small enough that I can read it top to bottom in a sitting and know everything it can do, because everything it can do lives in one directory.
+Above all of them sits the Claude tag, the meta-agent that can reach into any of these bots and improve them.
+Each specialist is small enough that I can read it top to bottom in a sitting and know everything it can do, because everything it can do lives in one directory.
 A bot I can't fully reason about is a bot I can't safely leave running, and keeping each one that small is what lets me trust it.

 The roles, as an org chart